Thycrescendo/Aleph-z/Readme.md

 <!-- ABOUT THE PROJECT -->

-# Superfluid KryptoPunks NFT Staking Dapp
+# KryptoPunks NFT Staking Dapp

 This is a modern NFT project, a Superfluid dapp that allows users to mint their KryptoPunks NFT and stake them to receive staking rewards in the form of our own ERC20 token named  KryptoPunkToken (KPT).